ichsanachmad/GojekMiniApps/README.md

-# GojekMiniApps
+# Gojek Mini Apps
-Documentation :

 This is Go Jek Indonesia Mini Apps
 GoJek Mini Apps By Sanstation are made by Java Language and using my logic to build this i dont think so this program doesnt have any bugs, and hope you like and enjoy my aplication thanks!!!
 But sorry in this program i used Bahasa (Indonesian Language) and English

-Application Overview:
+#Application Overview

     SELAMAT DATANG DI APLIKASI GOJEK MINI APPS BY SANSTATION